priv-kweihmann/meta-buildutils/README.md

 This comes in very unhandy when you might be relying of a certain functionality or configuration.

 This class does offer a possibility to 'protect' certain variables of a recipe from being altered by any bbappend.
+Also it can 'protect' files from being overloaded by bbappends.

 ### Usage